rc55/ukdemoscene/ukdemoscene.md

 - **#fitness** - Health and fitness / goal-setting discussion
 - **#gaming** - Discussion around computer / console gaming

-Moderators can be found in #moderators - however this channel should only be used if an issue arises.
+Moderators (Bossman, psonice and rc55) can be found in #moderators - however this channel should only be used if an issue arises.

 ### Slack Rules